Best Wine Clubs for Dad

 One of the biggest perceived drawbacks of getting wine delivered is the cost and inconvenience of delivery itself.
 While shipping wine can be expensive (it isn’t always) — delivery from local liquor stores, wine shops, and even grocery stores is easy with same-day delivery services.
 These services typically cost $5-15 per delivery, but sometimes there are coupons for free delivery.

-If you can’t find delivery locally, you can always have it shipped to you via FedEx, UPS, or a local carrier.
+If you can’t find delivery locally, you can usually have wine shipped to you via FedEx, UPS, or a local carrier.
 Here’s how to make it easier and cheaper.

 We go into great detail about the cost of shipping wine elsewhere, so this is just a summary.